ngocuong0105/dendron-wiki/vault/interviews.All interview stages.md

     - ml design: stefan's escalidraw example is pretty good
     - probability: puzzle's app, 3 quant books
     - stats: [[interviews.Probability and Statistics]]
+    - skim job descriptions to check tech stacks and requirements

 2. Prepare for behavior questions + leadership principles (**2 weeks**)
     - stories for each of your jobs - stating point is your Job search folder